common-workflow-language/schema_salad/schema_salad/metaschema/salad.md

   * If the value of `jsonldPredicate` is `@id`, the field is an identifier field.

-  * If the value of `jsonldPredicate` is an object, and contains that object contains the field `_type` with the value `@id`, the field is a link field.
+  * If the value of `jsonldPredicate` is an object, and that object contains the field `_type` with the value `@id`, the field is a link field.

-  * If the value of `jsonldPredicate` is an object, and contains that object contains the field `_type` with the value `@vocab`, the field is a vocabulary field, which is a subtype of link field.
+  * If the value of `jsonldPredicate` is an object, and that object contains the field `_type` with the value `@vocab`, the field is a vocabulary field, which is a subtype of link field.

 ## Document traversal